 The car broke a world record reaching the 400 km/h in only 42 seconds (Here is the video).

 I hope you liked to discover the history of those French car brands and that you have learned a little about France and the French culture.
-I invite to learn more about France by reading this interesting previous article 10 Original fun facts about France that will blow your mind.
+After reading about French car companies, I invite to learn more about France by reading this interesting previous article 10 Original fun facts about France that will blow your mind.

 Photos: Benjamin Aymond